 Psychotherapy is primarily a talking therapy which aims to help you toward a better understanding of yourself and find a healthier way to be.
 My approach to therapy is called psychodynamic.
 This understands how we are effected from the beginnings of life, right through to the present day.

 Our therapy sessions

-I offer daytime and evening sessions.
+I offer day and evening sessions.
 Initially I suggest we meet for an exploratory session, to give us both the chance to find out whether we feel we can work well together.
-As well as exploring what has brought you to therapy, we will discuss confidentiality, privacy of information, cancellations, holidays, reviews of the work and payment arrangements.
+As well as exploring what has brought you to therapy, we will discuss confidentiality, privacy of information, cancellations, holidays, reviews of the work and fee arrangements.

 If you decide to work with me, we will discuss and sign a written contract together, including privacy and data protection aspects, then review our work regularly thereafter.

 Counselling & Psychotherapy… whats the difference ?